Yorkshire Centre for Eating Disorders (YCED)

 - About our service

-The Yorkshire Centre for Eating Disorders (YCED) began treating individuals with eating disorders in 1978; it was originally known as the Leeds Eating Disorders Team.
+The Yorkshire Centre for Eating Disorders (YCED) began treating people with eating disorders in 1978 when it was known as the Leeds Eating Disorders Team.
 It was modernised in 2005 in line with the National Institute for Health and Care Excellence (NICE) guidelines.

 The service has rapidly developed into the largest northern ‘eating disorder service’ and is at the forefront of innovative research.
 Our service works in partnership with St George’s Eating Disorders Unit.

 The YCED’s vision is wedded to recovery from eating disorders.
 We aim to assist those who use our services to return to a state of wellness and to achieve an acceptable quality of life.
 We recognise that this will be achieved through offering choice, working in a partnership of mutual respect and providing person-centred treatments.

 The YCED’s priority is the people who use its services.
 The team aim to provide a comprehensive and flexible clinical service that will meet and treat the needs of individuals with eating disorders.

 We believe that quality of care is dependent on collective commitment and expertise of our YCED team, including service users and carers.

 We have a commitment to develop new treatment techniques and actively pursue research interests.

 The YCED’s treatment programmes are designed to focus on change in relation to an individual’s eating difficulty and also to address the underlying and maintaining factors.
 Our holistic approach promotes recovery and personal growth drawing on different therapeutic approaches.
 The service offers inpatient, outpatient and day services.